loicdtx/idrop-labeler-api/README.rst

 - ``nSamples`` (int or null): Maximum number of features in the returned feature collection
 - ``speciesId`` (int or null): Restrict to a single species
 - ``inventoryId`` (int or null): Restrict search results to a single inventoryId (resulting feature collection should have a max length of 1)
+- ``spatialFilter`` (object or null): A spatial filter object (must contain lat, lon, and radius (in meters) properties).
+Only interpreted records that intersect with the circle created are returned.

 Examples